Tigers vs. Orioles Player Props Betting Odds

 Mullins Stats

-- Mullins has 24 hits with four doubles, two triples, three home runs and 16 walks.
-He has driven in 21 runs with 10 stolen bases.
+- Cedric Mullins has 24 hits with four doubles, two triples, three home runs, 16 walks and 21 RBI.
+He's also stolen 10 bases.

 Mullins Recent Games